coryfin/list-box/tasks.md

 - [ ] Track draft state for title and description separately
 - [ ] Show confirmation on back press if either field is edited
-- [ ] Show confirmation on navigation if either field is edited
 - [ ] Test confirmation logic

 ### 5.5 Implement Validation